 When you study, do you adopt a learning strategy?

 Majority of us don’t.
-We just follow the general practice, like rereading things multiple times, underlining stuff, etc. Experts say that these are the most ineffective and time consuming methods of study!
+We just follow the general practice, like rereading things multiple times (without thinking), underlining stuff, etc. Experts say that these are the most ineffective and time consuming methods of study!

 Is your teacher aware of any learning technique based on experimental evidences?
 Do they just come and teach the way they are doing for years without realizing what students are learning from their teaching methods?

 There is so much research has happened about study techniques that it confuses even students and teachers.

 A group of experts (Psychology professors), after reviewing more than 700 scientific articles on 10 commonly used learning techniques, have outlined 5 study methods that can give best results to students.